-The constitution and law provide for freedom of speech and press, and the government generally respected these rights.
-An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of speech and press.
+The constitution and law provide for freedom of expression, including for the press, and the government generally respected this right.
+An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for the press.